gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     schedule(B, current_time + delay)
 ```

-This way every time event $A$ occurs, event $B$ occurs 1000 units of time after which the simulator will react to by calling $B.callback$
+This way every time event $A$ occurs, event $B$ will occur 1000 units of time later.
+Then, the simulator will react by calling $B.callback$.

 ---

-## Event-Driven Simulation: Practical View
+## Event-Driven Simulation: Practical View (1/3)

 An event-driven simulator needs to facilitate the following:

-- Notion of time: The simulator needs to track the global time of the simulation and allow access to current time.
+- Notion of time: The simulator needs to track the global time of the simulation and allow access to the current time.
 It also needs to move the time forward.
-- Interface to `events`: The simulator needs to define the base interface for `events` in the simulator so that they can be define and raise (i.e. make occur/schedule) new `events`.
+- Interface to `events`: The simulator needs to define the base interface for `events` in the simulator so that they can define and raise (i.e. make occur/schedule) new `events`. <!-- "they" is ambiguous here -->
-  - The base interface of `event` should allow for tieing `events` to `callback` functions.
+  - The base interface of `event` should allow for `events` to be tied to `callback` functions.

+---

+## Event-Driven Simulation: Practical View (2/3)

-Let's look at how this will look like if you were to write your hardware simulator.
+Let's see how this will look if you were to write your own hardware simulator.

-1- In the beginning ($t = 0$), the simulator will schedule an event that makes the CPU cores fetch an instruction, let's call that type of event `CPU::fetch`.
+1- In the beginning ($t = 0$), the simulator will schedule an event that makes the CPU cores fetch an instruction.
+Let's call that type of event `CPU::fetch`.

 2- When simulator reaches ($t = 0$), the simulator will react to all the `events` that are scheduled at that time.
 If we have 2 cores, this means that simulator needs to call `cpu_0::fetch::callback` and `cpu_1::fetch::callback`.

-Continued on next slide.

----

-## Event-Driven Simulation: Practical View cont.

 3- `CPU::fetch::callback` will have to then find out what the next program counter is and send a request to the instruction cache to fetch the instruction.
 Therefore, it will schedule an event like `CPU::accessICache` in the future.

-To impose the latency of the fetch we will schedule `CPU::accessICache` in `current_time + fetch_delay`, e.g. `schedule(CPU::accessICache, currentTime() + fetch_delay)`.
-This will raise two `CPU::accessICache` events (e.g. `cpu_0::accessICache` and `cpu_1::accessICache`) `fetch_delay` into the future.
+To impose the latency of the fetch we will schedule `CPU::accessICache` in `current_time + fetch_delay`, i.e. `schedule(CPU::accessICache, currentTime() + fetch_delay)`.
+This will raise two `CPU::accessICache` events (e.g. `cpu_0::accessICache` and `cpu_1::accessICache`) after `fetch_delay` units of time in the future.

+---

+## Event-Driven Simulation: Practical View (3/3)

 4- When the simulator has finished reacting to all events that occured at $t = 0$, it will move time to the closest time that an event is scheduled to occur ($t = 0 + fetch\_delay$ in this case).

 5- At time $t= fetch\_delay$ the simulator will call `cpu_0::accessICache::callback` and `cpu_1::accessICache::callback` to react to both events.
-These events will probably access the instruction caches and then might schedule event to handle misses in the cache like `Cache::handleMiss`.
+These events will probably access the instruction caches and then might schedule events to handle misses in the cache like `Cache::handleMiss`.

-6- This process continue until the program we're simulating is finished.
+6- This process will continue until the program we're simulating is finished.

 ---
 <!-- _class: code-80-percent -->